deeheber/Danielle-s-Blog/src/content/blog/website-refresh.md

 ## Requirements

-I wanted something that was minimalist, accessible, looks great on various screen sizes, customizable, and easy to add more posts.
+I wanted something that was minimalist, accessible, looks great on various screen sizes, customizable, and easy to add more blog.
 I also wanted full access and ownership of all of the code.
 This way, I could have the freedom to easily move my entire site elsewhere if I so chose to.

 ## Enter Gatsby